 In December 2017, Certain teamed up with Heinz Marketing to conduct a survey in order to better understand and identify the current state of B2B event marketing going into 2018.
 As a result, we received the unique insights of 271 B2B professionals from various functional areas and organizations of all sizes, who are all decision-makers for their company’s hosted events.

-The full findings of the survey can be found in The 2018 State of B2B Event Marketing Report, but here are a few of the key findings to come out of our research:
+Here are a few of the key findings to come out of our research:

 - The importance of events is increasing